Yelp/elastalert/docs/source/ruletypes.rst

 Dingtalk
 ~~~~~~~~

-Dingtalk will send notification to a Line application.
+Dingtalk will send notification to a Dingtalk application.
 The body of the notification is formatted the same as with other alerters.

 Required: